ericnantel/dotfiles/NOTES.md

 I updated Neo(Vim) plugin keybinds in Insert Mode to use Ctrl-j/k which breaks Tmux Navigator, so either we change Tmux Navigation keybinds to use Ctrl-a hjkl or we only navigate when in Normal mode inside Neo(Vim).
+Date: 2025-11-06
+I may have mentionned it previously, but C++ lsp goto-definitions is not working properly on MacOS, unless we have been to a source file, then Clangd knows the path.
+This is strange because all source file paths are in compile_commands.json and it works perfectly on Ubuntu.
+Unsure why, but it might be interesting to try compiling with GCC on MacOS and to generate compile_commands.json using bear.
+Only issue is that Apple seems to define an alias for gcc, g++ which is annoying because I'll need to specify a path for the compiler in CMakePresets.json ..